-In his home, Gary helps by caring for children, caring for animals and washing clothes.
-He lives with his father and his mother.
+Gary lives with his father and his mother.
+At home, duties include caring for children, caring for animals and washing clothes.
 His father is employed as a laborer and his mother is sometimes employed as a laborer.
 There are 5 children in the family.

 Gary lives on the plains of Campo Ferial, home to approximately 6,100 residents.
 Typical houses are constructed of dirt floors, adobe walls and tin roofs.
 The primary ethnic group is Spanish and the most commonly spoken language is Quechua.

 The regional diet consists of maize, beans, chicken, bread, beef, plantains, rice and potatoes.
 Common health problems in this area include parasitic illnesses, colds and coughs.
 Most adults in Campo Ferial work as day laborers and earn the equivalent of $143 per month.
 This community needs paved streets, qualified teachers, libraries, and improved incomes.